 Tests and procedures used to diagnose endometrial cancer include:

-If endometrial cancer is found, you'll likely be referred to a doctor who specializes in treating cancers involving the female reproductive system (gynecologic oncologist).
+If endometrial cancer is found, you'll likely be referred to a doctor who specializes in treating cancers involving the reproductive system, called a gynecologic oncologist.

-Once your cancer has been diagnosed, your doctor works to determine the extent (stage) of your cancer.
-Tests used to determine your cancer's stage may include a chest X-ray, a computerized tomography (CT) scan, positron emission tomography (PET) scan and blood tests.
-The final determination of your cancer's stage may not be made until after you undergo surgery to treat your cancer.
+Once your cancer has been diagnosed, your health care team works to determine the extent of your cancer, called the stage.
+Tests used to determine your cancer's stage may include a chest X-ray, a CT scan, blood tests and positron emission tomography, also called a PET scan.
+Your cancer's stage may not be known until after you have surgery to treat your cancer.

-Your doctor uses information from these tests and procedures to assign your cancer a stage.
-The stages of endometrial cancer are indicated using Roman numerals ranging from I to IV, with the lowest stage indicating that the cancer hasn't grown beyond the uterus.
-By stage IV, the cancer has grown to involve nearby organs, such as the bladder, or has spread to distant areas of the body.
+Your health care team uses information from these tests and procedures to assign your cancer a stage.
+The stages of endometrial cancer are indicated using numbers ranging from 1 to 4.
+The lowest stage means that the cancer hasn't grown beyond the uterus.
+By stage 4, the cancer has grown to involve nearby organs, such as the bladder, or has spread to distant areas of the body.

-Treatment for endometrial cancer usually involves an operation to remove the uterus (hysterectomy), as well as to remove the fallopian tubes and ovaries (salpingo-oophorectomy).
+Treatment for endometrial cancer usually involves an operation to remove the uterus, called a hysterectomy.
+Treatment also usually includes the removal of the fallopian tubes and ovaries, called a salpingo-oophorectomy.
 A hysterectomy makes it impossible for you to become pregnant in the future.
-Also, once your ovaries are removed, you'll experience menopause, if you haven't already.
+Also, once your ovaries are removed, you'll experience menopause if you haven't already.

-Radiation therapy uses powerful energy beams, such as X-rays and protons, to kill cancer cells.
-In some instances, your doctor may recommend radiation to reduce your risk of a cancer recurrence after surgery.
-In certain situations, radiation therapy may also be recommended before surgery, to shrink a tumor and make it easier to remove.
+Radiation therapy uses powerful energy to kill cancer cells.
+The energy can come from X-rays, protons or other sources.
+In certain situations, radiation therapy may be recommended before surgery.
+Radiation therapy can shrink a tumor and make it easier to remove.

 If you aren't healthy enough to undergo surgery, you may opt for radiation therapy only.